instana/ibm-instana-ansible/README.md

-    Next, in Instana use the action framework to create an action which will invoke the rulebook webhook above, and pass in the event payload to trigger the condition defined in the rulebook.
+    Next, in Instana use the action framework to create an action which will invoke the rulebook webhook above, and pass in the event payload to trigger the condition defined.

     Here is an action example: